unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 {: .challenge}

 Another type of layer is the **Pooling layer**.
-As opposed to the convoutional layer, the pooling layer actually alters the dimensions of the image and reduces it by a scaling factor.
+As opposed to the convolutional layer, the pooling layer actually alters the dimensions of the image and reduces it by a scaling factor.
 It is basically decreasing the resolution of your picture.
 The rationale behind this is that higher layers of the network should focus on higher-level features of the image.
 By introducing a pooling layer, the subsequent convolutional layer has a broader 'view' on the original image.
-(FIXME Include illustration here?)
+(TODO Include illustration here?)

 Let's put it into practice.
 We compose a Convolutional network with two convolutional layers and two pooling layers.